mills32/Tiny-Demo/README.md

 Tiny Demo (VGA Text mode)
 --------------------------------------------

 Another demo with a very original name.
-This time I wanted to see if a text mode could be usefull for demos or games, and it is.
+This time I wanted to see if a text mode could be useful for demos or games, and it is.

 ![plot](https://raw.githubusercontent.com/mills32/Tiny-Demo/master/tinydemo.png)